Kavinaya12/e17-4yp-develop-a-programming-and-compiler-toolchain-for-multi-agent-systems/docs/README.md

 #### System Architecture

 The IDE features a React frontend, a Node.js backend in a Docker container, and integrates with PlatformIO and Maven compilers.
 It supports both Virtual and Physical Swarm Robot platforms.
-The physical robot, running C++ binaries, includes distance and color sensors, a Neopixel LED, infrared sensors, and a WiFi module.
-The Peraswarm Virtual platform provides a Java virtual robot, a Node.js simulator, and a visualizer, enabling distance and color readings, robot color changes, and arena configuration.

 #### High-level Algorithm Composition